NCAR/water_vapor_reconstruction/README.md

 # Water Vapor Reconstruction

-Tomographic reconstruction of water vapor line integrals using mathematical minimization methods.
+This work tests tomographic reconstruction of water vapor fields using mathematical minimization methods.
-Generation of the 2D (in the future 3D) water vapor fields are obtained by minimizing random line integrals and line integrals obtained from overhead sensors.
+The generation of the 2D (in the future 3D) water vapor fields are obtained by using optimization algorithms to search the space of all possible 2D fields while minimizing the differences between integrated water vapor obtained from overhead sensors as an Observing System Simulation Experiment (OSSE).

 ## Process
-1. [Mimick input](#mimicking-input-data-line-integrals) data with creation of line integrals created from model water vapor data.
+1. [Mimick input](#mimicking-input-data-line-integrals) data with creation of line integrals along rays from the sensor using water vapor created from and atmospheric model.
 2. [Reconstruct](#reconstruction) water vapor environment using SciPy's Optimize minimize method.

 ### Mimicking Input Data Line Integrals
-The input data will be analogous to taking the line integral of water vapor along a ray projecting downward from an observational point above.
+The input data will be analogous to taking the line integral of water vapor along a ray projecting along a path from an observational point above.
-Representing a plane flying over a region collecting data from below.
+This represents a plane flying over a region collecting imaging data below.

 * Water vapor from model input data to mimic environment.
 ![Water Vapor Slice](docs/images/qvapor_env.png)